gcatanese/heroku-docker-maven-plugin/README.md

 Optionally it is possible to define the ConfigVars for the application

+## Pre-requisites

+The Heroku CLI must be available in the environment/hosting running the Maven plugins

 ## How to use

 Add the following to your `pom.xml`